How to Froth Milk Without a Frother: 5 Home Methods

 Method 1: The Mason Jar Shake

-All five methods tested by [Author Name] using full-fat dairy, oat milk, and almond milk at home.
+All five methods tested by our brewing team using full-fat dairy, oat milk, and almond milk at home.
 Each method was repeated three times to confirm consistency.

 The simplest approach requires nothing more than a clean jar with a tight-fitting lid.